rafaelmardojai/firefox-gnome-theme/README.md

 This theme follows latest GNOME Adwaita style.

 > ### Disclaimer:
 > Be aware that this theme might do things that are not supported by upstream Firefox.
-If you face an issue while using this theme, report it here first or test if it is repoducible in vanilla Firefox.
+If you face an issue while using this theme, report it here first or test if it is reproducible in vanilla Firefox.
 >
 > If you are a software distribution maintainer, please do not ship this changes by default to your users unless you made extremely clear that they are using a modified version of Firefox UI.